From Spam to Sliced Bread: Revolutionary Food Inventions | campus.sg

 Cornflakes

 A popular breakfast cereal today, corn flakes were originally invented in 1894 by a fanatic doctor, John Kellogg, who was against sex of all kinds because he thought it was ‘impure’.
-He believed that eating meats and flavoured foods increased the desire for sex, so he prescribed a bland, tasteless diet at the sanitarium he worked at.
-Together with his brother, Will, they invented corn flakes as a sex-curbing food for the mass market but without much success in terms of profits or libido-stopping.
+He believed that eating meats and tasty foods increased the desire for sex, so he prescribed a bland, tasteless diet to his patients.
+Together with his brother, Will, they invented corn flakes as a sex-curbing food for the mass market.
+However they didn’t have much success in terms of profits or libido-stopping.
 Will then bought the rights to the flakes and added sugar to them, to the chagrin of John, and made himself a commercial success.

 Teabags